smkyle90/golf-shot-analysis/README.md

 For now, use the docker-compose file to spin up the application and the nginx server.
 Run `docker-compose up --build`.
 The application is available at `localhost`, `127.0.0.1` on the local machine, or the IP address of the machine, if accessed from another computer on the network. `nginx.conf` needs to be configured appropriately.

 For development, simply run `make run` and the development environment will start.
+To edit or run the notebook run `jupyter notebook --allow-root`.
+This will provide a link that you can copy into your browser.

 ### Calibration